Crossmint/crossmint-402-starter/send-tweet/README.md

 ## A2A x402 Tweet Agent

 A2A agent that sends tweets on X/Twitter for payment using the x402 payments extension.
 Client pays in USDC, server posts their tweet with optional image attachment.
+Both Client and Server wallets are EOA.

 ### What it does